Topics

 (You can imagine a glass in which water is increasing and decreasing.)

-Though I haven't changed the amount of my food intake (rather, I reduced it a little), I gained three kilograms in the last year or gained ten kilograms in the last three years... meaning my maximum weight has been increasing.
+Though I have reduced the amount of my food intake, I shattered my previous weight level and gained three kilograms in the last year which means I’ve gained ten kilograms in the last three years... meaning my maximum weight has increased.

-This is not due to intake amount or calories, but by the mechanism of starvation (strictly speaking, I defined it as “intestinal starvation” ).
+This is not due to the amount of food eaten or caloric intake, but by the mechanism of hunger (strictly speaking, I have defined it as “intestinal starvation” ).

-When you gain weight to your base weight from a rebound after a diet, it's the (B) mechanism, but if you gain weight naturally more than your base weight, it is the (A) mechanism.
-This is because the diet creates a situation of starvation.
+When you gain weight to your set-point weight from a rebound after a diet, it's the (A) mechanism, but if you gain weight naturally more than your set-point weight, it is the (B) mechanism.
+This is because a calorie-restricted diet can create a situation of intestinal starvation.